-Campbell gets two and half years in jail for having guns
+Repeat offender Campbell gets two and half years in jail for having guns

 In 2010, he was sentenced to nine years in prison for the $156,000 aggravated robbery of two Armourguard security officers outside an ANZ Bank in Hastings.

-Judge Bridget Macintosh made reference to that "serious previous conviction involving a firearm" when she sentenced Campbell in the Napier District Court on Friday on five charges of unlawfully possessing firearms.
+Judge Bridget Mackintosh made reference to that "serious previous conviction involving a firearm" when she sentenced Campbell in the Napier District Court on Friday on five charges of unlawfully possessing firearms.

 Those firearms – two rifles, two shotguns and a sawn-off rifle – were found by police in a bivouac in the bush behind Campbell's mother's house at Tuai in the Wairoa District in February last year.